Sade (singer): 2018–present: Return

 In March 2018, she (and the reunited Sade band) released the acoustic ballad "Flower of the Universe" for the soundtrack to the Disney film A Wrinkle in Time.
 About asking Sade to contribute to the album, director Ava DuVernay wrote "I never thought she'd say yes, but asked anyway."
 Later that year, Sade released "The Big Unknown" for the soundtrack to the 20th Century Fox film Widows.
 The film's director, Steve McQueen, stated that Sade agreed to write the song for the film, because "the original series of Widows had deeply resonated with her."
 For a couple of weeks in 2022, the band visited Miraval Studios in France for the first time since recording some of their albums Promise and Stronger Than Pride.
 The successor to Soldier of Love is rumoured to be in progress.
+She recorded "Young Lion", which was dedicated to her son Izaak, for the Red Hot Organization's transgender advocacy compilation album Transa (2024).